adistrim/adistrim/README.md

 ### Get in Touch

-📧 Feel free to reach out to me via [email](mailto:adistrim.dev@gmail.com) for any inquiries or collaboration opportunities.
-Let's connect and create something awesome together!
+📧 Feel free to reach out to me via [email](mailto:adistrim.dev@gmail.com) for any inquiries or collaboration.
+Let's build something awesome!